 Top quality Suffolk rams to be sold at upcoming sales

-Top quality consignments of Suffolk rams are set to go under the hammer at two sales in Lisahally & Rathfriland next week.
+Top quality consignments of Suffolk rams are set to go under the hammer at two sales in Lisahally and Rathfriland next week.

 Organised by the Northern Ireland Branch of the Suffolk Sheep Society, first class entries have been confirmed for both sales which take place in Lisahally on Tuesday 31st August and Rathfriland on Wednesday 1st September.